cdoremus/deno-blog/posts/DRAFT_Using_Web_Components_With_Fresh.2024-02-26.md

 Shadow DOM Web Components are often used as reusable components in a [Design System](https://www.designsystems.com/), a way to formalize a company's brand presence on the web.
 Besides allowing a company-standard UI, Web Components provide a way to make sure accessibility standards are met by the Design System development group rather than relying on individual development groups that may be working with different web frameworks.

-The example repo accompanying this post contains [source code](https://github.com/cdoremus/web-component-demos/blob/main/shadow-dom.html) of a Web Component using the open and closed ShadowDOM.
+The example repo accompanying this post contains [source code](https://github.com/cdoremus/web-component-demos/blob/main/shadow-dom.html) of Web Components using both the open and closed ShadowDOM (see [shadow-dom.html](https://github.com/cdoremus/web-component-demos/blob/main/shadow-dom.html)).

 ### Templates and Slots